Scattering phase shift in quantum mechanics on quantum computers: non-Hermitian systems and imaginary-time simulations: Summary of integrated correlation function approach to 1D Quantum Mechanical scattering

 \subsection{Quantum circuits for the Hamiltonian}

-The quantum circuits for the Hamiltonian matrix in Eq.(\ref{Hcoordinate}) are given in Sec.~III in Ref.~\cite{Guo:2026qkx}.
+The quantum circuits for the Hamiltonian matrix in Eq.(\ref{Hcoordinate}) are given in Sec.~III in Ref.~\cite{Guo:2026qkx}, also see e.g. Ref.~\cite{Guo:2025xpd}.
 For the purposes of this work, we need to express the entire Hamiltonian matrix in Pauli basis.
 Starting with the even-odd decomposition plus interaction: